Reduction of Feynman Integrals in the Parametric Representation II: Reduction of Tensor Integrals: Reduction of tensor integrals

-After obtaining the Gr\"obner basis, integrals of the form in \cref{Eq:TensParInt} can be reduced by reducing the polynomial $f_i$ with respect to the basis, which can be implemented by using Mathematica with the build-in function \texttt{PolynomialReduce}.
+After obtaining the Gr\"obner basis, integrals of the form in \cref{Eq:TensParInt} can be reduced by reducing the polynomial $f_i$ with respect to the basis.
 The resulting polynomials may contain terms of the form $w_iy_jy_k\cdots I(\lambda)$.
 This kind of terms can be further reduced by replacing them by